Aafia Siddiqui: Trial proceedings

 Siddiqui insisted on testifying at the trial against the advice of her lawyers.
 According to at least one source (Deborah Scroggins), Siddiqui "avoided the question of where she had been for the last five years" and her replies under cross examination may have damaged her credibility in jurists' eyes.
 In answer to prosecutor's questions, she stated that the documents in her bag on terror plans and weapons had been given to her, and that she did not know that the boy who was with her in Ghazni was her son.
 When it was pointed out that the documents in her bag were in her own handwriting, she stated "in a vague and halting manner" that she had been forced to copy them out of a magazine so that her children would not be tortured.
 When questioned about taking a firearms course, she stated that "everyone used to take it".
-The pistol safety instructor then testified that he remembered teaching her how to fire "hundreds of rounds."
+The pistol safety instructor then testified that he remembered teaching her how to fire "hundreds of rounds".
 In his closing arguments, the prosecutor told the jury that Siddiqui had "raised her right hand" and "lied to your face".

 During the trial, Siddiqui was removed from the court several times for repeatedly interrupting the proceedings with shouting; on being ejected, she was told by the judge that she could watch the proceedings on closed-circuit television in an adjacent holding cell.
 A request by the defence lawyers to declare a mistrial was turned down by the judge.
 Amnesty International monitored the trial for fairness.

 Conviction

 The trial lasted 14 days with the jury deliberating for three days before reaching a verdict.
-On 3 February 2010, Siddiqui was found guilty of two counts of attempted murder, armed assault, using and carrying a firearm, and three counts of assault on US officers and employees.
+On 3 February 2010, Siddiqui was found guilty of two counts of attempted murder, armed assault, using and carrying a firearm, and three counts of assault on U.S. officers and employees.
 After jurors found Siddiqui guilty, she exclaimed: "This is a verdict coming from Israel, not America.
 That's where the anger belongs."

 She faced a minimum sentence of 30 years and a maximum of life in prison on the firearm charge, and could also have received a sentence of up to 20 years for each attempted murder and armed assault charge, and up to 8 years on each of the remaining assault counts.
 Her lawyers requested a 12-year sentence, instead of the life sentence recommended by the probation office.
 They argued that mental illness drove her actions when she attempted to escape from the Afghan National Police station "by any means available ... what she viewed as a horrific fate".
 Her lawyers also claimed her mental illness was on display during her trial outbursts and boycotts, and that she was "first and foremost" the victim of her own irrational behaviour.
 The sentencing hearing set to take place on 6 May 2010 was rescheduled for mid-August 2010 and then September 2010.